Raise prices on existing customers,

 When you go to raise prices for new customers, that’s impactful.

-It will feel impactful to also raise prices on the base because you’ll get a quick bump to your MRR.
-But it’s just a small bump.
+- It will feel impactful to also raise prices on the base because you’ll get a quick bump to your MRR.
+But it’s just a small bump, and often, a one-time benefit.
 It won’t matter much in the long run.
 Because you’re adding so much new revenue and customers, any price increase from those early, grandfathered customers (e.g., $100k in Year 1 above) won’t be material ultimately.

 This isn’t to say don’t raise prices on existing customers, ever.
 But it is to suggest do it carefully, if at all.
 Treat them the way you’d like to be treated.
 At least with an extra grace period after everyone else has to pay more.
 Give them an extra 6 months or more, on the old pricing.
 To say thank you.